deadlydog/Blasteroid/ReadMe.md

 # Blasteroid

-A Space Invaders style game created using C++ and DirectX 8.1.
+A Space Invaders style game created using C++ and DirectX 8.1 in 2004.

 ![Blasteroid screenshot](docs/Images/BlasteroidScreenshot.jpg)